kennethbigler/whats-new/README.md

 ## What is it?

-This is a Storybook addon intended to let users see what is new with your repository.
+This is a Storybook addon intended to let users see what's new with your repository.
 The recommendation is to link to your `CHANGELOG.md` for automated updates, or you can custom manage a Markdown file with more tailored updates.

 ## How do I install it?